-It is critically important to distinguish cerebral salt wasting (CSW) from the syndrome of inappropriate secretion of antidiuretic of hormone (SIADH) as the treatments are opposite.
+It is critically important to distinguish cerebral salt wasting (CSW) from the syndrome of inappropriate secretion of antidiuretic hormone (SIADH) as the treatments are opposite.
 Evaluation for cerebral salt wasting begins with a basic metabolic panel (BMP) to identify the hyponatremia (serum sodium less than 135 meq/L).
 Urine studies are commonly checked for urine sodium and osmolality.
 Urine sodium is typically elevated above 40 meq/L. Urine osmolality is elevated above 100 mosmol/kg.
 The patient must also have signs or symptoms of hypovolemia such as hypotension, decreased central venous pressure, lack of skin turgor, or elevated hematocrit.

 Syndrome of inappropriate secretion of antidiuretic of hormone (SIADH) will have a similar laboratory picture as cerebral salt wasting with hyponatremia and increased urine sodium.
 However, with SIADH, the patient is euvolemic to hypervolemic from the retained free water as compared to the hypovolemic picture of cerebral salt wasting.

 Other potential causes of hyponatremia should also be sought including polydipsia, renal disease, use of diuretics, heart failure, hypothyroidism, heart failure, malignancies, hormone deficiency, and pseudohyponatremia.
-Many times cerebral salt wasting becomes a diagnosis of exclusion after labs reveal serum hyponatremia with increased urine sodium level.
+Many times cerebral salt wasting becomes a diagnosis of exclusion after labs reveal serum hyponatremia with increased urine sodium levels.

 Treatment / Management

 When correcting the hyponatremia, the serum sodium should be monitored frequently.
 Overcorrection of the serum sodium can lead to hypernatremia which can cause muscle twitching, lethargy, seizure, and death.
-Additionally, the hyponatremia should not be corrected too quickly.
-There is the risk of central pontine myelinolysis if the hyponatremia is corrected too quickly, especially for long standing hyponatremia.
+Additionally, hyponatremia should not be corrected too quickly.
+There is the risk of central pontine myelinolysis if the hyponatremia is corrected too quickly, especially for long-standing hyponatremia.
 Most experts recommend correcting no more than 10 meq/L/24 hours or 1 meq/L every 2 hours.

 The most important issue is to distinguish between cerebral salt wasting and syndrome of inappropriate secretion of antidiuretic of hormone (SIADH) as they are treated with opposite approaches.
-In cases of SIADH, the treatment is typically fluid restriction, hypertonic saline, demeclocycline and/or furosemide.
+In cases of SIADH, the treatment is typically fluid restriction, hypertonic saline, demeclocycline, and/or furosemide.
 If the patient truly has cerebral salt wasting, they are hypovolemic, and the SIADH treatment modalities would be detrimental by exacerbating the hypovolemia.

-It is critical to distinguish between cerebral salt wasting and syndrome of inappropriate secretion of antidiuretic of hormone (SIADH).
+It is critical to distinguish between cerebral salt wasting and the syndrome of inappropriate secretion of antidiuretic hormone (SIADH).
 Both conditions are characterized by hyponatremia with elevated urine sodium, concentrated urine, and no edema.
 The key distinguishing factor is that in cerebral salt wasting the patient is hypovolemic versus in SIADH the patient is euvolemic to hypervolemic.
 The differential of the etiology of CSW is:

 - Head injury